 It had not been an easy year at school for Ethan and was even afraid of his teacher at times as she would shout at the class.
 Although he was fine with his own friends, Ethan was very shy with adults and found eye contact very difficult; if an adult spoke directly to him he would giggle with nerves and stoop.
 His mother was really keen for him to find his voice and gain more self-confidence.

 Ethan’s Sunflower practitioner started to make corrections to his structure and Ethan was able to see these physical improvements taking place immediately.
 He found the muscle testing really interesting and this helped him to understand the process.
-Because Ethan struggled to verbalise his experience, the muscle testing helped bypass the need for this and gave his body the opportunity to do the talking.
+Because Ethan struggled to verbalise his experience, the muscle testing gave his body the opportunity to do the talking.

 The nutrition stage of the programme quickly helped to increase Ethan’s immunity to coughs and colds.
 Ethan’s teacher also commented that his confidence had gradually increased throughout the academic year.